Summer 2023 Study Abroad & Global Engagement (SAGE) Programs

 Employees and students who violate the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy), or any superseding, may be subject to discipline.
 If employee discipline is appropriate it shall be administered in a manner consistent with applicable collective bargaining agreements, CSU policies and legal requirements.
 Discipline of a student shall be administered in accordance with Section 41301 of Title 5, California Code of Regulations and CSU Executive Order 1098, or any superseding executive order, if applicable.

 Open University provides an opportunity for people not currently admitted to Cal State Fullerton to enroll in undergraduate and graduate-level courses.
 Registration is on a space-available basis and students must meet stated prerequisite requirements.
-Information is available from Extension and International Programs (EIP) at https://extension.fullerton.edu/ou/summer.aspx.
+Information is available from University Extension at https://extension.fullerton.edu/ou/summer.aspx.
 Students enrolling through Open University are encouraged to contact Open University Advisors Suzanne Batista, sbatista@fullerton.edu (THALL-1123, 657-278-4280), Margaret Luzzi, mluzzi@fullerton.edu (THALL-1123, 657-278-7644), or Michelle Hernandez, mihernandez@fullerton.edu (THALL-1123, 657-278-5664) with any questions prior to registering.

 A maximum of 24 units earned through Open University may count towards a bachelor’s degree at CSUF.
 Credit earned through Open University may not be used to fulfill the residence requirements (30 semester units) for a bachelor’s degree at CSUF.
 For graduate degrees, normally 9 units may apply.
 Please consult the graduate department adviser.
 Academically Disqualified (ADQ) undergraduate students may not enroll in more than 6 units during a Summer Session term.
 Participation in Open University enrollment does not constitute admission to the university.